gr0vity-dev/nano-lib-py/docs/index.rst

-.. nanolib documentation master file, created by sphinx-quickstart on Sun Jan  6 14:58:17 2019.
+.. nano_lib_py documentation master file, created by sphinx-quickstart on Sun Jan  6 14:58:17 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nanolib's documentation!
+Welcome to nano_lib_py's documentation!
 ===============================================

 .. toctree::